sematic-ai/sematic/docs/developers/manual.md

 ## Add a third-party pip dependency

-Add your dependency to `requirements/requirements.in`, and if possible, set a fixed version.
+Add your dependency to `requirements/requirements.in`.
+Avoid pinning a fixed version unless necessary.

 Then run (only supported on Linux):
 ```shell